Why we need alternative pain management options beyond physical treatments to combat the rise of chronic pain in the US

 Factors That Impact Chronic Pain

 The researchers were also able to identify multiple factors that were related to the pain trends.
 Notably, psychological distress was most strongly associated with pain increases in adults between the ages of 25 and 44.
-In fact, the rising mental health challenges accounted for 50% of the increased pain cases between the start and end of the study.
+Not surprisingly, given that 85% of chronic pain patients experience depression, the rising mental health challenges accounted for 50% of the increased pain cases between the start and end of the study.
 Other behavioral factors also stood out, namely smoking, alcohol use, and body weight.
 In older age groups, psychological distress, alcohol use, and body weight were also strongly correlated to increases in pain, although arthritis proved to be the most important factor.

 These results show that various psychological and behavioral factors can increase or decrease the chance that someone like Andrea, Chris, or Mary will suffer from chronic pain.
 If we can control some of these behaviors - like whether or not we smoke, how often we drink alcohol, how much we choose to eat, and how frequently we exercise - can we possibly lessen or eliminate our experience of chronic pain?
 If we strive to take care of our mental well-being, might we be able to stave off physical pain?
 At Lin, we help you determine the true cause(s) of your pain -including physical and behavioral/psychological - and then connect you with a personal health navigational coach who is dedicated to helping you build the daily habits that can tone down your pain.